ufkhan97/InfoTheory/1_TheBasics.md

-# Information Theory of Everything pt1
+# Information Theory of Everything pt1 The Basics

 If you wanted to build a universe, how would you do it?